ItsMeAra/hello-jekyll/README.md

 # Hello Jekyll

-Hello Jekyll is an unstyled and somewhat opinionated [Jekyll](http://jekyllrb.com) boilerplate that utilizes [LESS](http://lesscss.org/) as the CSS preprocessor and [Grunt](http://gruntjs.com/) as the task runner.
+Hello Jekyll is an un-styled and somewhat opinionated [Jekyll](http://jekyllrb.com) boilerplate that utilizes [LESS](http://lesscss.org/) as the CSS preprocessor and [Grunt](http://gruntjs.com/) as the task runner.

 ## Usage